sk97045/booknotes/system-design/system-design-interview/chapter12 - Design a News Feed System/README.md

 There are two parts to the design:
  * Feed publishing - when user publishes a post, corresponding data is written to cache and DB.
 Post is populated to friends' news feed.
  * Newsfeed building - built by aggregating friends' posts in news feed.
+ * Users can comment on posts just like reddit in a nested way.

+## Back of the envelope calculations
+ * 100 char a post, ~100 Bytes and ~100 Bytes for metadata
+ * 1 Bln posts per day => 73 Tb per year
+ * On average user has 100 followers, some users have Mln followers
+ * Comments are 100 Bytes with metadata ~200 Bytes
+ * Most comments on one post = 1 Mln , 1 Mln * 200 Bytes => ~200 Mb

 ## Newsfeed API
 The Newsfeed API is the primary gateway for users to the news feed services.